TejasMate/Arweave-Today-AI-Podcaster/README.md

 # 🎙️ Arweave Today AI Podcaster

-> **⚠️ Demo Project Notice**: This is a demonstration project built urgently for showcasing AI-powered podcast generation capabilities.
-AI services and integrations may change as we iterate and improve the system.
-Please expect updates and modifications to the underlying AI models and service providers.

 An intelligent, automated podcast generator that transforms Arweave ecosystem news into professional-quality audio content.
 This tool fetches the latest news from the Arweave Today feed, transcribes video content, enhances scripts with AI, and generates natural-sounding podcast audio.

 ## ✨ Features